WZhaoKe/aegpwb/Install.md

     make standalone

-and the excutable `scattnlay` that is created (in the directory one level up from that containing the Makefile) copied to a location in the systems command search path.
+and the executable `scattnlay` that is created (in the directory one level up from that containing the Makefile) copied to a location in the systems command search path.

 #### [scattnlay_v][]

 Pena and Pal's earlier code [scattnlay_v1][] contains a MATLAB implementation that can also be used by the toolbox.
-To use this installed the package and add the folder containing the function nMie to the MATLAB/Octave path.
+To use this installed the package and add the folder containing the function `nMie` to the MATLAB/Octave path.

 #### [Matzler][]

 Christian Matzler's MATLAB code can also be used for homogeneous spheres.
 Put the function `mie` into a directory in MATLAB/Octave's path.

 #### [scatterlib][]

 K. Markowicz's MATLAB implementation of Bohren and Huffmann's code can be used for homogeneous spheres.
 Put the function `bhmie` into a directory in MATLAB/Octave's path.

 ## Run the test-suite